Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 bank account information (Bank Form or Form # 4) to which the money from donors will be sent to and deposited in for CbR use.
 Bank Account number/info must be that of a registered organization.

-20. Send Form # 2 first by plain e-mail (no attachment pls.) to SitD through e-mail: streams7@juno.com and when evaluation is done and satisfactory, send Forms #3 & #4.
+20. Send Form # 2 first by plain e-mail (no attachment pls.) to SG through e-mail: streamsglobal@gmail.com and when evaluation is done and satisfactory, send Forms #3 & #4.

 ____________________________

-// --- Cases of handicap may vary from blindness, harelip/cleft palate, folio, land mine victim, cerebral palsy, colostomy cases, malnutrition, down syndrome, etc. In whatever case the child may be in, you may check it out with SLF correspondent assigned in-charge of your country.
-SLF will decide according to qualification and who to send financial aid to, based on your report and application.
+// --- Cases of handicap may vary from blindness, harelip/cleft palate, folio, land mine victim, cerebral palsy, colostomy cases, malnutrition, down syndrome, etc. In whatever case the child may be in, you may check it out with donor correspondent assigned or in-charge of your country.
+Our donor will decide according to qualification and who to send financial aid to, based on your report and application.
 Worker must be diligent to follow-up either by e-mail, fax or postal (snail) mail

-A comprehensive handbook from SLF will be available upon request.
-Or, you may visit SLF web site.
-Let us know if you can surf the Internet and visit SLF website.
-Please visit Streams in the Desert’s website as well.
-The URL is: www.streams.mysite.com
+A comprehensive handbook from SG will be available upon request.
+Visit our web site.
+Let us know if you can surf the Internet.
+The URL is:

-For further information, contact: Streams in the Desert e-mail: streams7@juno.com
+For further information, contact: Streams Global e-mail: streamsglobal@gmail.com

 www.streams.mysite.com